box/developer.box.com/content/guides/metadata/5-queries/2-syntax.md

 The `LIKE`, `ILIKE`, `NOT LIKE`, and `NOT ILIKE` operators can not be used on templates with metadata instance counts greater than 10,000 items.
-Queries of this size require an [index](g://metadata/queries/indexes) and these operators are not compatible with indexes.
+Queries of this size require an [index](g://metadata/queries/indexes) and these operators are not compatible with indices.

 </Message>